sisl/ASTPrompter/README.md

-# Toxicity Elicitation with AST
+# MALIBU: Monte-Carlo Adaptive Language Model Testing with Iterative Backup
+This branch improves upon the original ASTPrompter formulation by performing backpropagation during IPO, removing combined toxicity from the reward, and replacing detoxify with Llama Guard 3 (8.1B) as the toxicity classifier.

-This is the source code for our work [ASTPrompter: Weakly Supervised Automated Language Model Red-Teaming to Identify Likely Toxic Prompts](https://arxiv.org/abs/2407.09447).
+Source for original ASTPrompter: [ASTPrompter: Weakly Supervised Automated Language Model Red-Teaming to Identify Likely Toxic Prompts](https://arxiv.org/abs/2407.09447).
+Source for MALIBU: coming soon!

-## Setting Up
+## Setting Up -- from original ASTPrompter

 ### Environment
 1. Create a new conda environment